claudioclaude/HowToNao/README.md

 ---

-### Youtube tutorials
+### YouTube tutorials

-Here is the [link](https://youtube.com/playlist?list=PLma9tC7VHPpi8Bz4i2P5FuMlfMhjZ3nJ-) to a Youtube playlist that I found really useful to start learning how to use Choreographe.
+Here is the [link](https://youtube.com/playlist?list=PLma9tC7VHPpi8Bz4i2P5FuMlfMhjZ3nJ-) to a YouTube playlist that I found really useful to start learning how to use Choreographe.

 It includes tutorials on:
   - NAO's sensors and parts